 · Using professional fluoride treatments: Professional fluoride treatments are extremely beneficial.
 They come in the form of a gel, foam, or varnish, and they strengthen and nourish your teeth, giving them the ability to fight off tooth decay.
 These treatments are generally available when you come into our office for a dental cleaning and exam.

 Call Smiles Dental today at 503.505.9599 if you have any questions or if you need help giving up the soda-drinking habit.
 We want you to have the best smile and oral health possible, so we are happy to help you in any way we can.
-Dr. Dr. Wyatt Wilson also asks that you call and schedule an appointment if you think you currently have dental cavities.
+Dr. Dr. Yvonne Han also asks that you call and schedule an appointment if you think you currently have dental cavities.
 Your dentist is happy to meet with you, examine your smile, and take care of any cavities that are destroying your oral health.